slatedocs/slate/source/includes/_object-reference.md

 ### Variable Definitions

-This section describes the metadata of a variable as exposed across HTTP, both expected response values and valid input values.

-Crunch operates on the principle that analytic users proceed through a series of steps where they both refine existing data and transform existing variables into new variables.
-Therefore, it employs a structural type system, not a nominative one.
-Practically, this means that, although we may know the "type" of a variable (numeric, text, categorical, etc) even before data is input, we learn more about the metadata of a variable as time goes on.
-The variable definition therefore includes more knowledge than just the type name; we also learn details about range, precision, missing values and reasons, order, etc. Both definitions and types, therefore, are complete objects, not just names.
-For example:
+Crunch employs a structural type system rather than a nominative one.
+The variable definition includes more knowledge than just the type name (numeric, text, categorical, etc); we also learn details about range, precision, missing values and reasons, order, etc. For example:

 ```json
 {